cockroachdb/docs/v19.1/frequently-asked-questions.md

 ## How easy is it to install CockroachDB?

-It's as easy as downloading a binary on OS X and Linux or running our official Docker image on Windows.
+It's as easy as downloading a binary or running our official Kubernetes configurations or Docker image.
 There are other simple install methods as well, such as running our Homebrew recipe on OS X or building from source files on both OS X and Linux.

 For more details, see [Install CockroachDB](install-cockroachdb.html).